 E6000 can take some time to properly cure, so you need to be patient.
 The resting period can take 24 to 72 hours, and the time may vary depending on the weather conditions, the thickness of the layer of the glue, and so on.

 Yes, if you choose a clear variant of E6000 FABRI-FUSE, it will dry clear on the fabric.
 E6000 glue can come in different colors, but selecting a clear one will give you clearer results when it dries.

 Since the glue dries clear, it will not be quite noticeable and make your craft or fabric work look more professionally finished.

 How Long Does E6000 Take to Dry on Fabric?

 While working with E6000 glue, you need to be a bit patient because, unlike other glues, E6000 is slow-drying glue.
-However, when you will see the strength of the bond, you will feel that the waiting time was worth it!
+However, when you see the strength of the bond, you will feel that the waiting time was worth it!

-Since there are different E6000 products like fabri-fuse, fray lock, extreme tack, and so on, the drying time may differ.
+Since there are different E6000 products like fabric-fuse, fray lock, extreme tack, and so on, the drying time may differ.
 But in general, you need to wait for about 24 to 72 hours for better results.
 However, the manufacturer of E6000 recommends drying Fabri-Fuse glue flat for a minimum of 8 hours.